Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

-# Flash an image to RPI
+# Flash an Image to RPI

-This topic describes how to flash Tizen on SD card with or without IoT Setup Manager and setting up Raspberry Pi 3 or 4.
+This topic describes how to flash Tizen on an SD card with or without IoT Setup Manager and setting up Raspberry Pi 3 or 4.

 ## Supported systems